The Most Beautiful Destinations for Winter Glamping in New England

 What we love about Sunset Yurt: The trails are right outside your door!

-Something to consider: You do need to bring your own bed linens or sleeping bag, plus a pillow for your winter glamping stay.
+Something to consider: You’ll need to bring your own bed linens or a sleeping bag, plus a pillow, for your winter glamping stay.

 Winter Glamping in Massachusetts

-You would think that there would be a huge number of winter glamping properties in Southern New England, but the truth is that Northern New England fares better.
-There are lots of great three-season glamping spots in Massachusetts.
+You would think that there would be a vast number of winter glamping properties in Southern New England, but the truth is that Northern New England fares better.
+There are lots of great three-season glamping spots in Massachusetts, but fewer choices for winter glamping.

 Forest Zz Library, Tipi, and Pizza Oven: Warwick, Massachusetts